Practice Areas

 Military Divorce and Custody

-Divorce for military servicemembers can present unique issues.
-It is important to consult an attorney with experience and knowledge regarding how deployment, military regulations, and the overlap between federal and Colorado law can affect a military divorce.
+Divorce for military servicemembers of any status presents unique issues.
+It is important to consult an attorney with experience and knowledge regarding how deployment, military regulations, retirement and other benefits, and how both Federal and Colorado state law apply to a military divorce.